**Latest update: Jan 2021**

 Cost of commercial brewing startup:

 Depending on your brewery size, acquiring a license and buying the good quality commercial brewing equipment, we can roughly estimate that it can go from $100,000 to $1million easily.
-For a person who is new to this brewing, the thing must go for the microbrewery option.
+Again, this is only a ballpark figure.
+For a person who is new to this brewing, the microbrewery option is far better.
 It is slightly smaller, but you will oversee everything in your own space.
 You can produce less than 15,000 barrels and 75 % of beer will be sold offsite.
 It will be a commercial venture and you can buy all the commercial equipment for a microbrewery in less than $100,000.
 The small equipment will take less space in the house.
 This will save you some major real estate costs and tax amounts.
 Your license cost will certainly get reduced.
 The further plumbing, electrical works, and flooring cost will eventually reduce because you are renting a small space.
 Day to day operation will be easy to handle, you can take a few employees to help you out as well.

 Finally, starting your brewery is an expensive and challenging task, you need to be committed and have a plan to manage the hurdles on the way.
 But good business always flourishes so hope for the best.